PinalMistry/python-challenge/README.md

 # python-challenge
 Background
 It's time to put away the Excel sheet and enter the world of programming with Python.
-In this assignment, you'll use the concepts you've learned to complete two Python challenges, PyBank and PyPoll.
+In this assignment, you'll use the concepts you've learned to completeÂ twoÂ Python challenges, PyBank and PyPoll.
 Both tasks present a real-world situation where your newly developed Python scripting skills come in handy.
 Before You Begin
 Before starting the assignment, be sure to complete the following steps:
-* Create a new repository for this project called python-challenge.
-Do not add this homework assignment to an existing repository.
+* Create a new repository for this project calledÂ python-challenge.Â Do not add this homework assignment to an existing repository.
 * Clone the new repository to your computer.
-* Inside your local Git repository, create a folder for each Python assignment and name them PyBank and PyPoll.
+* Inside your local Git repository, create a folder for each Python assignment and name themÂ PyBankÂ andÂ PyPoll.
-* In each folder that you just created, add the following content: o A new file called main.py.
-This will be the main script to run for each analysis. o A Resources folder that contains the CSV files you used.
-Make sure that your script has the correct path to the CSV file. o An analysis folder that contains your text file that has the results from your analysis.
+* In each folder that you just created, add the following content: o A new file calledÂ main.py.
+This will be the main script to run for each analysis. o AÂ ResourcesÂ folder that contains the CSV files you used.
+Make sure that your script has the correct path to the CSV file. o AnÂ analysisÂ folder that contains your text file that has the results from your analysis.
 * Push these changes to GitHub or GitLab.
 Files
 Download the following files to help you get started:
 Module 3 Challenge filesLinks to an external site.
 PyBank Instructions
 In this Challenge, you are tasked with creating a Python script to analyze the financial records of your company.
-You will be given a financial dataset called budget_data.csv.
+You will be given a financial dataset calledÂ budget_data.csv.
 The dataset is composed of two columns: "Date" and "Profit/Losses".
 Your task is to create a Python script that analyzes the records to calculate each of the following values:
 * The total number of months included in the dataset
 * The net total amount of "Profit/Losses" over the entire period